 Fridge placement in the back of a wagon that’s using two-row seating is a problem, because you can’t stack anything on top of a fridge without risking damage or, worse, restricting access to the food and beer supply.

 One solution we’ve seen is to mount it up on top of a drawer unit or a cupboard, so that it slides out just under the roof line and have a folding step ladder for access.
 If your wagon has horizontally-split doors the tailgate is an ideal mounting point for the ladder.
 There are aslo drop-down fridge slides available.

 If you’re using the front seats only the fridge can be mounted on top of full-length drawer units and you have easy access to the fridge via one of the second row passenger doors.

 Watch the Weight

 Just because you’ve got a set of drawers or built-in cupboards doesn’t mean you have to fill them up with loads of heavy stuff you don’t need.
-Be selective and always have an eye on your 4WD’s gross vehicle mass rating.
+Be selective and always have an eye on your 4WD’s gross vehicle mass (GVM) rating and its rear axle load rating.

 A recent development is a multi-slide drawer set that includes a roll-out kitchen and a fridge slide.
-The unit can be custom-designed to suit any wagon and can be fixed or removable.
+The unit can be custom-designed to suit many wagons and can be fixed or removable.